tldr-pages/tldr/pages/common/micro.md

 # micro

-> Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+> Micro is a modern and intuitive terminal-based text editor.
 > You can use your keyboard, but also your mouse to navigate and/or select text.

 - Open a file: